f1ction1/GeneratorGrafika/backend/README.txt

 uvicorn - it's a server btw

-uvocorn main:app --reload  - to start the server
+uvicorn main:app --reload  - to start the server

 -------------------------||----------------------------